KaiyuWei/invoice-uploader/README.md

  - Use SDKs provided by the external API vendor
  - Implement real HTTP clients with proper authentication, retry logic, etc.

+### ㊙️ Credential management
+Credentials are kept in .env file or docker-compose file because they are only for local or dev environment.
+In production, they are kept in Secret node (k8s cluster), or some local files, or set as env variable on server (monolith).

 ### 🔄 Handling the failure of sending to ExactOnline

 Sending invoice data to ExactOnline can fail.
 There are different ways to handle it, depending on the purpose of sending the data:

 1. Retry the send invoice operation in limited times, say at most 3 times.
-If it still fails, we should send an email to the user with the invoice details.
+If it still fails, we should email the user with the invoice details.
 This method can be used when we want to use the ExactOnline cloud service to send the invoice data with our customer.

 2. Retry the send invoice operation in limited times.
 If it still fails, we should roll back the invoice data stored in the app database;